nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Deletes the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* There is a confirmation popout after the user enters the command but before the delete is actually done. click `OK` to continue or `Cancel` to abort the deletion.
+* There is a confirmation pop-out after the user enters the command but before the deletion is finalised.
+Click `OK` to continue or `Cancel` to abort the deletion.

+The following screenshot shows the delete pop-out.
 ![delete popout](images/deleteConfirmation.png)

 Examples: